New Zealand / Politics

 The government's ban on gang insignia comes into affect from midnight tonight.
 File photo.
 Photo: Facebook

-Gang members are already adapting their insignia to get around the patch ban that is coming into force at midnight tonight.
+Gang members are already adapting their insignia to get around the patch ban that came into force overnight.

 Under the new laws, gang insignia will be banned in public places, police will be able to break up large groups in public "if they are causing fear and intimidation" and police could issue non-consorting orders to stop gang members from associating or communicating for up to three years.